benblack769/benblack769.github.io/posts/blog/rect_cover.md

 The problem with the global greedy strategy comes from the O(N^2) number of canidate tiles, especially in the case of dense, small objects.

+Another problem is its poor performance in the worse case: consider this tiling, and the corresponding greedy (red) vs optimal (green) solutions.
+The greedy solution is a 9/4 approximation in this case.

+Which inspires a bit more thought into a more clever solution.

 Consider this alternative strategy:

 1. Take the left-most object in the entire scene (with arbitrary tie-breaks)